 Marian University has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), located in Olathe, Kansas.
 The business programs in the following degrees are accredited by the IACBE:

-- Bachelor's Degrees.
-Bachelor of Science in Business Administration with majors in Accounting, Business Administration, Finance, Health Care Administration, Human Resources, Management, Marketing, Sport and Recreation Management; Bachelor of Science with a major in Information Technology; Bachelor of Business Administration with majors in General Management, Health Care Administration, Human Resource Management, Marketing, and Operations Management.
+- Bachelor of Science in Business Administration (BSBA) with majors in in Accounting, Business Administration, Finance, Health Care Administration, Management, Marketing, Sport & Recreation Management.

-- Master Degree.
-Master of Science in Leadership with concentration in Organizational Leadership and Quality.
+- Master of Science with concentration in Organizational Leadership and Quality

 11374 Strang Line Road